jhaslowh/UFO_Attack/README.md

 - "mortal" : player can start taking damage
 - "time [0-24]" : set time of day to the sent value
 - "timeSpeed [value]" : set how fast the time of day progresses
+- "tutorial skip" : skip tutorial if in it

 Technical Information
 ---------------------